-An important influence on Borges and others, Oliverio Girondo was at the center of Argentine poetry in the twentieth century.
-A very cosmopolitan writer, his early poems demonstrate his wanderlust, crisscrossing Europe and the Americas on streetcars, express trains, and ocean liners.
-They take the reader on a tour of Spain that cleverly deflates the romantic glamour of the country found in Hemingway and Dos Passos, but reinvigorates it with a sexiness found in Girondo’s intensive wordplay, Surrealistic influences, and idiosyncratic flare for metaphor.
+An important influence on Jorge Luis Borges and others, Oliverio Girondo was at the center of Argentine poetry in the twentieth century.
+His first two books demonstrate his cosmopolitan wanderlust and avant-garde aesthetics.
+Twenty Poems to Be Read on the Streetcar crisscrosses Europe and the Americas on trams, express trains, and ocean liners.
+Decalcomania takes the reader on a tour of Spain that cleverly deflates its romantic appeal, but reinvigorates it with a glamour found in Girondo’s intensive wordplay and idiosyncratic flare for metaphor.

 Translated from the Spanish by Rachel Galvin & Harris Feinsod